Sadrib-perfecthonest/HeadlineHub/README.md

 HeadlineHub is a modern news app that provides users with the latest headlines from various news sources and categories.
 The app fetches real-time news using the News.org API and presents it in an intuitive and engaging UI.

 ---
+## 📖 About HeadlineHub
+HeadlineHub is designed for news enthusiasts who want to stay updated on the latest happenings around the world.
+Whether it's breaking news, political updates, sports, or entertainment, HeadlineHub delivers it all in one place.
+Built with Flutter, the app offers a fast and user-friendly experience, making it easy for anyone to access news anytime, anywhere.

 ---